 3. Disable JavaScript

-4. Use Extensions and Plugins
+4. Use extensions and plugins

-5. Use Incognito Mode
+5. Use incognito mode

 Another less effective way to prevent browser fingerprinting is to browse in private or incognito mode.
 When you browse in private mode, the browser won’t gather your unique fingerprints or track you via cookies.
-But since it doesn’t hide your IP address, it can be easy for spying eyes to track you.
-But you can always use a trusted secure VPN provider and reduce this risk.
+However, since it doesn’t hide your IP address, it can be easy for spying eyes to track you.
+We recommend using a trusted, secure VPN provider like NordVPN to reduce this risk.

-What is Browser Fingerprinting used for
+What is browser fingerprinting used for?

 Because of online tracking, advertisers can also learn about your online behavior.
 They can know about your likes, dislikes, location history, preferences, and other sensitive data.
 They can use this information against you without your consent and target you with ads.
 Moreover, a study reveals that websites can know about your browser and operating system because of browser fingerprinting.
 It gives threat actors an easy chance to learn about it and infect it with vulnerabilities.